 DOUBLE GENEALOGY: The ADOPTION WITNESS.
 Update 1, Addenda 3-5

 Jane was not related to us.
-Her own complexities, though, continued to intrigue after the book was written, such that we hunted new detail.
-We first met her in 1891, in Renton Dunbartonshire (DNB), as an adult; a widow.
-We did not know her deceased’s particulars, but hunch urged us to ask, if by long shot, he might be our biological, great grandfather, who had vanished after failing to marry.
+We first met her as an adult in 1891, in Renton Dunbartonshire (DNB).
+She was a recent widow.
+We did not know her deceased husband’s particulars, but hunch urged us to ask, if by long shot, he might be our biological great grandfather.
+He vanished after failing to marry our great grandmother.

 Life evidence on great grandfather was as strong as a butterfly’s wake.
 John Kelly was a British Subject, born somewhere in the US about 1859.
-He happened by a farm in the Holytown District of Bothwell Parish.
-Perhaps, he became our history, for he had a child in Lanarkshire.
+He happened by a farm in the Holytown District of Bothwell Parish to become our history.
+At least, we think that the case, for he had a child in Lanarkshire, precisely on the birth day that our adopted grandfather would later claim as his.
 These knowns spanned April 1881 to May 1882.
 Then, he was gone.
-Now came this Scottish widow-Jane, with two US-born Kelley children.
+Now came this Scottish widow-Jane Kelly, with two children who were born in the US several years after the disappearance.
 Oh my!

-Jane was topical in Chapter Sixteen “John and Washerwomen” in “Double Genealogy: the Adoption Witness”.
-These new data are offered as Update 1, to the book, published April 2018.
+Jane was topical in Chapter Sixteen entitled “John and Washerwomen”.
+These new data are offered as Update 1 to the book, published April 2018.
 Enough detail will be incorporated from the book, to make this read relevant, to those who have not read it.

 Notes and Sources for all addenda will appear as a whole, at the end of Update 1.

-Jane all but knocked us down in Scotland’s Census 1891.
-2 Thirtyish, she was all dressed up as Kelley, a widowed Scottish mother of two US-born daughters; Mary J, in 1885, and Catherine, 1887.
-She kept mum on their state of birth.
+Jane all but knocked us down in Scotland’s Census 1891.2 Thirtyish, she was all dressed up as Kelley, a widowed Scottish mother of two US-born daughters; Mary J in 1885, and Catherine, 1887.
+She kept mum on US states of their birth.
 That her own age computed to born about 1859, well, that dazzled us.

 The issue was not who she was, rather, who was her deceased husband?
 But for his potential, she would be irrelevant.
 Yet, who she was, would soon be posed, too.

 To do so, we needed to know precisely what happened to widow-Jane before 1891.
 Alas, there was no start point.
 No Jane birth document was issued for Bernard Carroll and Catherine McCormick.
 They had no register of marriage.
-No census; ever.
-Just a contested Census 1881 for a single-Jane on her own, in Renton.
+No census, ever.
+All we had was a contested Census 1881 for a single-Jane all on her own, in Renton.